December 18, 2024

 Crypto is said to be full of scammers and risks.
 While that may be true, it doesn’t begin to compare to the greatest rug-pull of all time — hands-down — which is when the state took the power of money from the individual.
 Central banks suffer virtually no consequence for fraud, theft, or damages.
 The paycheck is guaranteed from your taxes.
 Unlike that restaurant on the corner, which if they poisoned someone would face severe market consequences, the state has made itself the market, and the arbiter of justice, albeit an artificial and violent one.
 Blockchain, however, is just math, and sound economics gives no quarter to wacky religions, which is why regulators fear things like bitcoin, and must resort to violence.

-Shutterstock 401624755
+shutterstock 401624755

 Around the world, central banks, financial regulators, and think tanks are aping the same mantras from their ivory towers to the struggling masses: “We are working for you.”
 “We want everyone to have access to these innovative financial systems and opportunities.”
 But what they do is make the solutions crypto provides either impossible to efficiently access, or outright illegal.